hugomorg/crypto_apis/README.md

 # Crypto APIs

-This project is meant to offer the user a helpful wrapper around various cryptocurrency exchange APIs, so you don't have to worry about the low-level details.
+This project is meant to offer the user a helpful wrapper around various cryptocurrency APIs, so you don't have to worry about the low-level details.
+The initial focus is on centralised exchange APIs.

+The following exchanges are covered:

+- Binance
+- BitcoinVN
+- Bitflyer
+- Bithumb
+- Bitkub
+- Bitstamp
+- Blinktrade
+- Coinbase
+- Coinfloor
+- CoinsPH
+- CryptoMkt
+- FTX
+- IndependentReserve
+- Indodax
+- Kraken
+- LocalBitcoins
+- NairaEx
+- Remitano
+- Satang
+- Upbit
+- Zaif

 Pair can be any one of the following formats (using "BTCUSD" as an example):